Big Agnes Boot Jack 24 sleeping bag

 I have big shoulders, and had no issues with the Boot Jack.
 I sleep on my side and move from side to side several times during the night.
 I had no trouble rotating inside the Boot Jack.

-It was warm lower than its rated 24 degrees.
+It was warm at temperatures lower than its rated 24 degrees.
 For two nights on our Sawtooth backpack I didn't even zip it up, yet 2 other people with new 15 degree bags were uncomfortably cold on the same two nights.
 When we switched bags one night, the woman slept warm in the Boot Jack 24 where in the 15 degree bag she was freezing.
 Pretty good for an inexpensive bag.